chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 * Internal - Areas your organization manages - this could be on premise or in a private cloud you manage
 * FOSS - Chocolatey open source edition
 * C4B - Chocolatey for Business
-* TRIAL - Chocolatey for Business Trial
+* C4BTRIAL - Chocolatey for Business Trial
 * ARCHITECT - Chocolatey Architect Edition
 * MSP - Chocolatey for Managed Service Providers
 * NONADMIN - steps for folks who are not administrators on their machines to perform